frc1511/HomersDashboard/README.md

 * [Building](#building)

 ## App Usage
-To make the driver station open the dashboard, edit the "DashboardCmdLine" entry in the "C:\Users\Public\Documents\FRC\FRC DS Data Storage.ini" file with the path to the executable.
+To make the FRC Driver Station open the dashboard on launch, edit the "DashboardCmdLine" entry in the "C:\Users\Public\Documents\FRC\FRC DS Data Storage.ini" file with the path to the executable.

 Homer's Dashboard contains many useful pages used for accessing robot functionality and providing diagnostic data about the robot code.

 ### Camera Streams
 In camera-server builds, the Intake and Limelight camera pages will present video streams from their respective cameras.
-The Intake Camera Page looks for a stream at http://roborio-1511-frc.local:1181/stream.mjpg, and the Limelight Page looks at http://limelight-homer.local:5800.
+The Intake Camera Page looks for a stream at http://roborio-1511-frc.local:1181/stream.mjpg, and the Limelight Page looks at http://limelight-homer.local:5800/stream.mjpg.
 If a stream is not found or the camera server is disabled, the view will present the words "No Camera".

 ### Network Tables